Spiny Flower Mantis Facts

 - As is easy to see, the descriptive term of the Spiny Flower Mantis forms the generally accepted common name of a most unusual species of mantis.
 Its much less pronounceable scientific name remains that of the Pseudocreobotra wahlbergii.

 - But, regardless of which term one employs to refer to this magnificent creature, it remains a truly impressive variety of invertebrate.
 In addition, although all mantises are masters of camouflage, this species takes that to another level.

-- Secondly, newborn nymphs actually look nothing like a mantis.
+- Further, newborn nymphs of the creature actually look nothing like a mantis at all.
 In point of fact, these closely resemble small, black ants.
 Quite fortunately, for the moment, its population in the wild appears to be stable and sufficient.